ascott1/ethical-web-dev/web-apps-privacy-security/04-security.md

 ## OWASP Top 10

 Now that we've started our application off on a strong foundation, it's worth exploring the common security vulnerabilities that we should be aware of.
 Every few years the Open Web Application Security Project (OWASP) publishes a [list of the most critical web application security flaws](https://www.owasp.org/index.php/Category:OWASP_Top_Ten_Project).
-Being aware of this list of common vulnerabilities can provide us with an awareness of potential weaknesses in our own applications.
+As of the most recent publication, the OWASP Top 10 is comprised of:

 1. Injection
 2. Broken authentication and session management